concur/developer.concur.com/api-reference/receipts/get-started.markdown

 If you are not providing an image with your receipt data, the body of the request should be your receipt JSON:

 Receipt images may be posted along with data.
 In this case, Concur will use the provided image instead of generating a new one.
 To post data and an image, use multipart form data.
 The `Content-Type:multipart/form-data` header must be set.
 The image should be included under the key `image`, and the receipt JSON should be included under the key `receipt`.
+Image files are limited to a maximum size of 5MB.
+Accepted file formats for image files are: image/png, image/jpg, image/jpeg, image/tiff, image/tif,image/ gif, and application/pdf.

 _Example Requests:_